For Therapists: 8 Ways to Protect Yourself Against Emotional Burn-out

 If you’ve had a client session and are feeling quite overwhelmed by the traumatic material that you were both working on, read 16 Ways that Counsellors and Therapists Protect Themselves From Getting Traumatised.
 It’ll give you some practical ideas you can use for protection against vicarious traumatisation.

 And here is a useful list of 6 Essential Self-Care Books for Therapists.

 2. Get High-Quality CPD

-I have found that really good CPD (Continuing Professional Development) can add a lot of fresh energy and sparkle to my feelings about my client work.
+I find that really good CPD (Continuing Professional Development) adds a lot of fresh energy and sparkle to my feelings about my client work.
 It can also give me new ideas and information to add to (and sometimes transform) how I serve my clients.

 Supervision, whether it’s one-to-one or part of a small group, can be vital for helping you feel supported and connected, and for making sure you’re working as effectively and ethically as possible.
 I hold occasional peer supervision groups for Art Psychotherapists in my Art Psychotherapy studio.
 You can read more here.

-You may find these articles useful for your clients, so they are enabled to get the most from their therapy:
+You may find these articles useful for your clients:

 Anything Else You’d Suggest?

 What else have you found helpful?
 I’d love to hear about it in the comments below.
 And if (like me) you’re a psychotherapist who provides therapy to other therapists and counsellors, add your website name and your geographical area so others know how to find you!

 *If you know where the quote ‘midwife to someone else’s becoming’ originally comes from, please tell me!